 Schwab's effective income tax rate on income before taxes was 24.1% in 2021, 23.3% in 2020, and 23.6% in 2019.
 The increase in the effective tax rate in 2021 from 2020 was primarily related to non-recurring federal tax benefits recognized in 2020, including settlement of the IRS examination for tax years 2011-2014, the tax impact of a non-deductible regulatory matter charge in 2021 (see Item 8 - Note 15), and additional income tax expense from the filing of 2020 tax returns during 2021.
-Partially offsetting the increases in the effective tax rate from these items was an increase in equity compensation tax deduction benefits during 2021.
-The decrease in the effective tax rate in 2020 from 2019 was primarily due to federal and state tax benefits recognized during 2020, including settlement of the IRS examination of tax years 2011-2014, the expiration of the statute of limitations on certain federal and state uncertain tax positions, and tax benefits realized from the filing of state tax rate from these items was an increase in the effective tax rate from these items was an increase in the effective tax rate from these items and tax benefits realized from the filing of state tax returns, as well as an increase in Low-Income Housing Tax Credit (LIHTC) benefits.
-Offsetting the decrease in the effective tax rate from these items was an increase in the effective tax rate from these items was an increase in the effective tax rate from these items was an increase in cow-Income Housing Tax Credit (LIHTC) benefits.
+Partially offsetting the increases in the effective tax rate from these items was an increase in equity compensation tax deduction benefits recognized during 2020, including settlement of the IRS examination of tax years 2019 was primarily due to federal and state tax benefits recognized during 2020, including settlement of the IRS examination of tax years 2011-2014, the expiration of the statute of limitations on certain federal and state uncertain tax positions, and tax benefits realized from the filing of state tax returns, as well as an increase in Low-Income Housing Tax Credit (LIHTC) benefits.
+Offsetting the decrease in the effective tax rate from these items was an increase in the effective tax rate from these items was an increase in the effective tax rate from these items was an increase in the effective tax rate from the setters and tax benefits realized from the filing of state tax returns, as well as an increase in Low-Income Housing Tax Credit (LIHTC) benefits.
 Offsetting the decrease in the effective tax rate from these items was an increase in nondeductible acquisition costs and FDIC insurance premium disallowance, as well as a decrease in equity compensation tax deduction benefits.